 Since the Divi builder supports custom post types as well, Divi users will probably also be able to build custom WooCommerce pages with dynamic content fields for price, product description, reviews etc.

 Dynamic Content has been implemented since October 11th!
+However, we’ll still have to wait for the theme builder to make it really usefull.

 That makes it really hard to keep a consistent design and it’s something Divi users have been complaining about for years already.